telerik/winforms-docs/multicolumncombobox/features/filtering.md

 **RadMultiColumnComboBox** supports auto-complete option with suggesting the available result records.
 This is achieved by the [filtering]({%slug winforms/gridview/filtering/basic-filtering%}) functionality that **RadGridView** supports.

+>important The built-in filtering mechanism relies on the field names of the columns in the underlying grid.
+The property name of an applied filter descriptor needs to match the **FieldName** property of an existing column in the grid.
+>

 ## Using simple FilterDescriptors

 Filtering operation in __RadMultiColumnComboBox__ is controlled by the Boolean __AutoFilter__ property.
 The data is filtered by the field specified as __DisplayMember__.
 In addition, you should set the filter expression (notifying the control about the rules it should use to filter the data) and add that expression to the __MasterTemplate__.